Altering Heft

 So we'll have to add weight to increase the heft.
 In order to minimize the total weight gain for a particular swingweight or MOI gain, we'll add it as far as we can from the pivot, at the clubhead.
 How do we do this in practice?

 • The best way is inside the clubhead, if that's physically possible.
 Most woods and metalwoods either have weight ports or at least have room for you to make one.
-A few irons also have them (including many models from Golfsmith and Tom Wishon).
+A few irons also have them (including some models from Golfsmith and most from Tom Wishon).
 If your club has a weight port, you can increase the swingweight with lead or tungsten (discs, powder, or shot) and epoxy or "mouse glue" to hold it in place.

 If your wood doesn't have a weight port, you can make one.
 The technique of making a weight port is slightly different for woods and metalwoods.
 With woods, you just have to remove the soleplate and you can do the obvious woodworking to hollow out an area and fill it with lead and epoxy.
 Then replace the soleplate.
 (Check a repair book for the ins and outs of removing and replacing soleplates.)

 • You can use just the "Part A" of two-part epoxy.
 That way, there is no working-time problem.
 The "paste" stays sticky and viscous forever, so the fact that it isn't a hardened bond shouldn't hurt.
+The down side is that, left in a car trunk or garage, the past might flow to the lowest point.
+The up side is that it won't ever break loose and rattle, as a cured epoxy might.

 • When you drill the hole, use a 1/4" bit.
 The hole will be small enough to leave a shoulder to seat the shaft, yet big enough to fit a plastic drinking straw -- my preferred tool to insert the weighted paste.